canonical/kafka-operator/docs/how-to/deploy/deploy-anywhere.md

 In the next subsections, we cover these steps separately by referring to relevant Juju documentation and providing details on the Charmed Apache Kafka specifics for each substrate.
-If you already have a Juju controller and/or a Juju model, you can skip the associated steps.
+If you already have a Juju controller and/or a Juju model, skip the associated steps.

 ## Juju controller setup